Controller for processing according to GDPR

 Description and purpose

-The operator of this website uses the functions of hellotrust.
-The provider of hellotrust is the Keyed GmbH, Siemensstr.
-12, 48341 Altenberge, Germany. hellotrust provides the website operator with a legally required cookie notice and enables the website operator to manage the opt-in and opt-out with the help of a Cookie Consent Manager as required by law.
+We use the features of hellotrust (Keyed GmbH, Siemensstr.
+12, 48341 Altenberge, Germany) on our website. hellotrust provides a legally required cookie notice and allows the operator to manage opt-in and opt-out via a cookie consent manager.
 To determine which tools are used, the website is scanned by the hellotrust crawler.
 Subsequently, the scanned information flows into the Cookie Note/Cookie Consent Manager.
-In addition, hellotrust automatically creates a dynamic data protection declaration for the website operator according to the guidelines of the (GDPR).

 Duration of data storage

-The data is deleted as soon as it is no longer required for the purpose for which it was collected.
-In addition, the data will be deleted if you revoke your consent or request the deletion of your personal data.
+Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
+17 (1) of the GDPR.

 There is no contractual or legal obligation to provide the data.